latenitefilms/Metaburner/docs/how-to-use.md

 ### Title Inspector

-Simply add the Metaburner Pro Title to the top of your timeline as an adjustment layer.
+Simply add the Metaburner Title to the top of your timeline as an adjustment layer.

 It should start at the very start of your timeline.